I am a stock trading dummy

 How do I know this?
 Well first of all I have tested this very basic idea extensively and have traded similar ideas thousands of times.
 In fact in one two year period, while trading around two and a half million dollars, I took about 10,000 trades and pushed millions and millions of dollars worth of trades through the marketplace while making about five million dollars in profits.

 But what was interesting is that I did NOT have a trading system that was 95% accurate.
 Instead I used a simple system based on market momentum theory that won about 55% of the time and lost about 45% of the time.
 Because of the random nature of short term stock market price movement I knew that 55% was about the best ANYBODY could do and I settled for 55% accuracy.
 And by settling for 55% accuracy I made close to 100% annual returns on the money invested and I made nearly five million dollars in profits in two years.

 BE HAPPY WITH A 5% “HOUSE ADVANTAGE”

 So 55% accuracy is not really so bad.
 If you can trade consistently with 55% accuracy you have a “house advantage” of 5%.
 That means that for every $100 you push through the market you are going to make $5.
 It’s like owning your own casino and YOU ARE THE HOUSE.
 (See my article, Is Investing in the Stock Market Gambling)-

 Now that I have given you a robust theory of market movement that can make a lot of money for us stock market dummies let me just add a few more important rules and strategies.

-So stock market dummies unite!
+So stock trading for dummies may be the way to go.
 Ignore the experts, trade simple ideas you can understand, and let your computer do the thinking for you.
 By following these rules for stock trading for dummies we can easily take over Wall Street and put “the suits” out of business.
 Stock market dummies can be rich!